holos-aafc/Holos/H.Content/Documentation/Training/Holos_4_Training_Guide.md

 We will assume that the barley grain and mixed hay rotation fields were previously in a continuous wheat cropping system between **1985 and 2000.**

 1. To add a new historical cropping system, select one of the fields that are in the barley grain and mixed hay rotation.
 To select an item, click on the timeline bar to activate that field.
-We will select the first field in this rotation (i.e., the field with the name of “**Crop rotation #1 [Field #1]**”)
+We will select the first field in this rotation (i.e., the field with the name of “**Crop rotation #1 [Field #1] - Barley**”)

 2. Click on the **Add Historical Production System** button which will add a new row to the table under the “**Step 1**” section in the upper left section of the screen.
 Notice that this new entry has the words “**Historical management practice**” added.